JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Starts as Good
 * **NIGHT ACTIVITY:** No*

 You start the game thinking you're just another [Villager](#villager) with no special powers.
-At the start of the third night, you assume the role of whichever player was first killed by the wolves.
+At the start of the third night, you assume the role of whichever player was first killed by the wolves(pack hunter kill).
 If no kills have occurred, then you turn into an ordinary villager, none the wiser.

 ## Seer